John Mills: Popularity revival

 Mills had his first hit in a number of years with Hobson's Choice (1954), directed by Lean.
 He appeared in the war film The Colditz Story (1955).

 Mills played a supporting role in a movie for MGM, The End of the Affair (1955), with Deborah Kerr and Van Johnson.
-More liked in Britain was another war story, Above Us the Waves (1955); this was sixth most popular film at the British box office that year, and helped Mills become the fifth most popular star in the country.
+More liked in Britain was another war story, Above Us the Waves (1955); this was the sixth-most-popular film at the British box office that year, and it helped Mills become the fifth-most-popular star in the country.

 After Escapade (1955), Mills made the popular military comedy The Baby and the Battleship (1956), one of the biggest hits of 1956.
 Also on that list was another Mills comedy, It's Great to Be Young (1956).

 Mills had a key support role as a peasant in War and Peace (1956) and made a cameo in Around the World in 80 Days (1956).

 Mills appeared in the thrillers: Town on Trial (1957) directed by John Guillermin and The Vicious Circle (1957).
-More popular with the public were the war films: Dunkirk (1958), the second most popular film of the year in Britain; Ice Cold in Alex (1958), directed by J. Lee Thompson; and I Was Monty's Double(1958), directed by Guillermin.
+More popular with the public were the war films: Dunkirk (1958), the second-most-popular film of the year in Britain; Ice Cold in Alex (1958), directed by J. Lee Thompson; and I Was Monty's Double(1958), directed by Guillermin.

 In the 1959 crime drama Tiger Bay, directed by Thompson, Mills played a police detective investigating a murder that a young girl has witnessed.
 His daughter Hayley was cast, and earned excellent reviews.

 Mills went to Australia to play a cane cutter in the Hollywood financed Summer of the Seventeenth Doll (1959).
+The movie was poorly received critically and commercially.